 Students who fail to complete the Application for Instate Tuition are classified at the out-of-state tuition rate.

-Student residency records may be audited for compliance with the Code of Virginia residency.
-Students may be required to submit proof of domicile following audit.
+Student residency records may be audited for compliance with the Code of Virginia.
+Students may be required to submit supporting documentation if audited.
 Documentation may include driver’s license, motor vehicle registration, etc.

 Billing Cycle/Tuition Deadlines